 A monitor adds light, i.e. spectral components, to the existing ambient light.
 If you see red on a monitor, it is because the monitor actively emits red light.

 When white light falls on the paper and the paper extracts the non-red spectral components from the white light and reflects the red light.
-That’s when you see the color red.
+That’s when you see the colour red.

-Put simply, a monitor calibration device can measure your monitor and see exactly “how much” color your monitor can display, and “how wrong” your monitor can display color.
+Put simply, a monitor calibration device can measure your monitor and see exactly “how much” colour your monitor can display, and “how wrong” your monitor can display colour.
 And if your computer knows that, it can correct the monitor.

-If the computer knows the color representation of the monitor and printer, it can correct and adjust the representation so that both correspond to the same color.
-Of course, this only works if the color and brightness of the light that illuminates the paper is also known and standardized.
+If the computer knows the colour representation of the monitor and printer, it can correct and adjust the representation so that both correspond to the same colour.
+Of course, this only works if the colour and brightness of the light that illuminates the paper is also known and standardized.

 And how does the proof work?
 Very simple: